 Understanding Mastitis, Blocked Ducts + Breast Inflammation

-The new view: it’s a spectrum, not “just mastitis”
+The shift: it's a spectrum, not "just mastitis"

-In 2022, the Academy of Breastfeeding Medicine (ABM) updated Protocol #36 and reframed common problems like engorgement, “blocked ducts,” inflammatory mastitis, subacute mastitis, bacterial mastitis, even abscess as points along a mastitis spectrum driven by ductal narrowing and tissue swelling (oedema).
-Infection can occur, but not every hot, lumpy breast is infected.
-This shift helps us avoid over-treating with antibiotics and over-manipulating tender tissue.
+In 2022, the Academy of Breastfeeding Medicine updated Protocol #36 and reframed engorgement, "blocked ducts," inflammatory mastitis, subacute mastitis, bacterial mastitis and abscess as points along a single mastitis spectrum — driven mostly by ductal narrowing and tissue swelling (oedema).
+Infection can be part of the picture, but not every hot, lumpy breast is infected.
+That reframe matters: it pushes us away from over-treating with antibiotics and over-manipulating already-stressed tissue.
+Australian resources are aligning with this view.

-• Milk flow bottlenecks: Swelling narrows ducts so milk doesn’t move freely.
-Over-stimulation (frequent pumping “to empty,” very strong suction, or oversupply) can worsen congestion.
+• Milk flow bottlenecks.
+Swelling narrows ducts, milk doesn't move freely.
+Frequent "empty the breast" pumping, very strong suction, or oversupply can worsen the congestion.

-• Tissue stress: Aggressive massage or vibrating devices can injure tissue, increasing inflammation and abscess risk.
+• Tissue stress.
+Aggressive massage and vibrating devices can injure tissue and increase inflammation — and the risk of abscess.

-• Skin/nipple issues: A shallow latch or nipple trauma invites bacteria and adds to inflammation.
+• Skin and nipple issues.
+A shallow latch or nipple trauma can let bacteria in and adds to the inflammation picture.

-1. Keep milk moving.
-Comfortably.
-Feed responsively, or hand express/pump just enough for comfort.
-Avoid power-pumping.
+1. Keep milk moving — comfortably.
+Feed responsively, or hand express / pump just enough for comfort.
+Skip the power-pumping.

-2. Cool therapy over heat.
-Ice or cool packs between feeds help swelling.
-Brief warmth only if it helps let-down.
+2. Cool over heat.
+Cold packs, cool compresses, even a wrapped bag of frozen peas between feeds can help with swelling.
+Brief warmth only if it genuinely helps your let-down.

 3. Gentle lymphatic drainage.
 Feather-light strokes from areola toward armpit or collarbone.
-No deep kneading.
+No deep kneading, no rolling pins, no electric massagers.

 5. Support the basics.
-Rest, hydration, a soft bra, and frequent, comfortable feeds with good positioning.
+Rest, hydration, a soft bra (supportive, not compressive), and frequent comfortable feeds with a good latch.

-Antibiotics are for probable bacterial mastitis which can be characterised by a persistent fever, feeling very unwell, or no improvement with conservative care.
-Common first-line treatments in Australia include flucloxacillin, dicloxacillin or cephalexin.
-Milk cultures and ultrasound may be used if symptoms persist or abscess is suspected.
+Antibiotics are appropriate when bacterial mastitis is likely — typically a persistent fever, feeling really unwell, or no improvement after a couple of days of conservative care.
+Australian Therapeutic Guidelines first-line options are usually flucloxacillin, dicloxacillin or cephalexin, prescribed by your GP.
+Milk culture and ultrasound may be used if symptoms persist or an abscess is suspected.
+Your GP is the right person to make that call — quickly — if you're trending in the wrong direction.

 "Blocked ducts": what the evidence says now